We might be called Thrifty Traveler, but our alter-ego – “Bougie Traveler” – just can't stop thinking about the finest flying there is: First class.

 You're welcome.

-We sent this alert to Thrifty Traveler Premium members this spring, so these seats are long gone.
+We sent this alert to Thrifty Traveler Premium members last spring, so these seats are long gone.
 But it was outstanding: Not only was there ultra-rare availability to book Qantas first class from Los Angeles (LAX) to Sydney (SYD … you could even book it for just 70,000 Alaska Airlines miles!
 It's been years since we'd seen that option.

 We dubbed this one a “Nerd Alert” because it didn't include return availability to fly home from Australia in first class.
 But for a deal this good, who cares if you need to find a different way home – or just stay in Australia!

-Cathay Pacific First Class from 149K Points
+Cathay Pacific First Class from 125K Points

 Maybe you want to head to Hong Kong (HKG).
 Or let's say you want to connect onward to Singapore (SIN), Bali (DPS), Bangkok (BKK), or other destinations throughout Southeast Asia.